Software cracking: Methods

 Another method is the use of special software such as CloneCD to scan for the use of a commercial copy protection application.
 After discovering the software used to protect the application, another tool may be used to remove the copy protection from the software on the CD or DVD.
 This may enable another program such as Alcohol 120%, CloneDVD, Game Jackal, or Daemon Tools to copy the protected software to a user's hard disk.
 Popular commercial copy protection applications which may be scanned for include SafeDisc and StarForce.

 In other cases, it might be possible to decompile a program in order to get access to the original source code or code on a level higher than machine code.
 This is often possible with scripting languages and languages utilizing JIT compilation.
 An example is cracking (or debugging) on the .NET platform where one might consider manipulating CIL to achieve one's needs.
 Java's bytecode also works in a similar fashion in which there is an intermediate language before the program is compiled to run on the platform dependent machine code.

 Advanced reverse engineering for protections such as SecuROM, SafeDisc, StarForce, or Denuvo requires a cracker, or many crackers to spend much more time studying the protection, eventually finding every flaw within the protection code, and then coding their own tools to "unwrap" the protection automatically from executable (.EXE) and library (.DLL) files.

 There are a number of sites on the Internet that let users download cracks produced by warez groups for popular games and applications (although at the danger of acquiring malicious software that is sometimes distributed via such sites).
 Although these cracks are used by legal buyers of software, they can also be used by people who have downloaded or otherwise obtained unauthorized copies (often through P2P networks).

 Software piracy

 Software cracking has led to the distribution of pirated software around the world (software piracy).
 It was estimated that the United States lost US$2.3 billion in business application software in 1996.
 Software piracy rates were especially prevalent in African, Asian, Eastern European, and Latin American countries.
-In certain countries such as Indonesia, Pakistan, Kuwait, China, and El Salvador, 90% of the software used was pirated.
+In certain countries such as Indonesia, Pakistan,*Bangladesh, Kuwait, China, and El Salvador, 90% of the software used was pirated.